munificent/craftinginterpreters/book/the-lox-language.md

 <aside name="closure">

-Peter J. Landin coined the term.
-Yes, he coined damn near half the terms in programming languages.
+Peter J. Landin coined the term "closure".
+Yes, he invented damn near half the terms in programming languages.
 Most of them came out of one incredible paper, "[The Next 700 Programming Languages][svh]".

 [svh]: https://homepages.inf.ed.ac.uk/wadler/papers/papers-we-love/landin-next-700.pdf

-In order to implement these kind of functions, you need to create a data structure that bundles together the function's code, and the surrounding variables it needs.
-He called this a "closure" because it "closes over" and holds onto the variables it needs.
+In order to implement these kind of functions, you need to create a data structure that bundles together the function's code and the surrounding variables it needs.
+He called this a "closure" because it *closes over* and holds on to the variables it needs.

 </aside>

 As you can imagine, implementing these adds some complexity because we can no longer assume variable scope works strictly like a stack where local variables evaporate the moment the function returns.
-We're going to have a fun time learning how to make these work and do so efficiently.
+We're going to have a fun time learning how to make these work correctly and efficiently.

 ## Classes